 Millions at risk of starvation

-South Sudan is one of the most food insecure countries in the world, with half the country – more than 5 million people – facing life-threatening hunger.
-The situation is expected to further deteriorate throughout the year.
+In Eastern Africa, South Sudan is one of the most food-insecure countries in the world, with half the country – more than 5 million people – facing life-threatening hunger.
+The hunger situation is expected to further deteriorate throughout the year.
 Families are barely surviving by eating leaves and roots and children are suffering from excruciating hunger.